Scriptorite/scriptorite.github.io/_posts/2024-5-3-tutorial-post.md

 5. Finally, press 'commit changes' and wait for Github to serve it onto the site.

-6. You're done!
-You can now view the post on the site itself!
+6. If you didn't have access to the main repository, you can use a pull request, we will review and accept.

+7. If everything goes well, your post will appear on the site!